sara-exe/MATCH/MATCH/spark/README.md

 2. Click login and try using bad or blank credentials.
 It should dsplay a warning to user.

-3. Try logging in as a test user. e.g. "test1", pass: "jamessmith" This will take you back to the root directory, but now that you have a valid cookie the server will recognize you're signed in and redirect to your list of freinds.
-(James Smith has two)
+3. Try logging in as a test user. e.g. "test1", pass: "sarahuang" This will take you back to the root directory, but now that you have a valid cookie the server will recognize you're signed in and redirect to your list of friends.
+(Sara Huang has two)

-4. Try clicking on the friends profiles, and on James's own profile
+4. Try clicking on the friends profiles, and on Sara's own profile

 5. Try uploading an image.